ahmed025566/My-Portfolio/README.md

 - responsivness in difrrent wiedthes and devices.
 - It is accessable for any one.
 - The email input has a cool validation
+-I save in the form data in the local-storage of the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>